FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 Streaming readers often live inside tight loops.
 These helpers reset or retire them without leaking staged buffers.

 **Technical details**
-- `void cep_serialization_reader_reset(cepSerializationReader* reader)` clears staged transactions, error state, and hash caches so the same reader can ingest a fresh stream from the start.
+- `void cep_flat_stream_reader_reset(cepFlatStreamReader* reader)` clears staged transactions, error state, and hash caches so the same reader can ingest a fresh stream from the start.
-- `void cep_serialization_reader_destroy(cepSerializationReader* reader)` releases allocations associated with staging buffers, manifests, and blob scratch space.
+- `void cep_flat_stream_reader_destroy(cepFlatStreamReader* reader)` releases allocations associated with staging buffers, manifests, and blob scratch space.
 Call it once you are done ingesting streams from that root.

 **Q&A**
 - *Why not create a new reader every time?* Reusing a reset reader avoids repeated allocations when you decode many short streams (for example, in tests or on embedded targets).